zevweiss/enthrall/README.md

 ### Notes/Limitations/Known Issues

- - When using `switch-indicator = dim-inactive`, inactive OS X remotes will sometimes (for reasons currently unknown) spontaneously reset themselves to full brightness.
+ - When using `show-focus = dim-inactive`, inactive OS X remotes will sometimes (for reasons currently unknown) spontaneously reset themselves to full brightness.

- - Having windows of certain applications (Chrome or virt-manager for example) at screen edges may inhibit `enthrall`'s detection of the mouse pointer reaching those edges, disrupting mouse-switch fuctionality.
+ - On X11, having windows of certain applications (Chrome or virt-manager for example) at screen edges may inhibit `enthrall`'s detection of the mouse pointer reaching those edges, disrupting mouse-switch fuctionality (on the master node, remotes should be unaffected).

+ - On OSX, having iTerm2 (possibly other applications as well, though that's the only one I've noticed) as the foreground application prevents `enthrall` from intercepting keyboard events, breaking proper operation as a master node.

  - X11 selection (a.k.a. "clipboard", colloquially) management is
    somewhat incomplete; very large copy/paste operations (tens of